eunjia-hn/Simple_SpaceX_ETL/README.md

-# Simple ETL Challenge with SpaceX data
+# 🛰️ Simple ETL Challenge with SpaceX Data
-**Requirements** <br/>
-1. A script wirtten with any programming language that calls the API and uploads it to your database.
-2. A file with the two queries that answer our questions about the data
-3. An explanation of how to run your solution.

-### HOW I SOLVED
+## 📌 Purpose
+To demonstrate a complete ETL (Extract, Transform, Load) pipeline using SpaceX launch data.
+This includes data extraction, transformation, database schema design, loading into MySQL, and running SQL queries to generate insights.

+---

+## 🔧 What the Project Does

+1. **Extract**
-1. Pulled and saved the SpaceX Launch API from the web using python.
+   - Uses Python to call the SpaceX Launch API and retrieve launch data.

-2. Normalized the json files and saved as a csv using python.
+2. **Transform**
+   - Normalizes the API's JSON data into structured CSV files.
-3. Cleaned the datasets using Excel.
+   - Cleans the datasets using Excel for better consistency.

-4. Built an ERD in order to properly transfer csv data into the database.
-5. Loaded csv files into MySQL.
-6. Created tables based on the ERD
+3. **Load**
+   - Designs an Entity Relationship Diagram (ERD) for database schema.
+   - Loads the cleaned CSV files into a MySQL database.
-7. Wrote stored procedures to properly insert the loaded data into the tables in the database
+   - Creates tables and uses stored procedures to properly insert the data.
-8. Wrote the querying statements answering questions that were asked to solve.

-### TO RUN
+4. **Query**
+   - Executes SQL scripts to answer specific business or analytical questions using the structured data.

+---

+## 📂 Main Files

+- `SpaceXDataProcessing.ipynb`: Jupyter Notebook for data extraction and transformation.
+- `datachallenge.sql`: SQL script for database and table creation.
+- `query.sql`: SQL queries that provide answers to posed questions.
+- `ERD.pdf`: Entity Relationship Diagram for schema reference.
+- `data/`: Contains cleaned CSV files:
+  - `launches.csv`
+  - `payloads.csv`
+  - `rockets.csv`
+  - `ships.csv`

+---

+## ▶️ How to Run

-- Run a 'DataChallenge.sql' script on MySQL to have create a database based on the data pulled from API
+1. Run the `datachallenge.sql` script in MySQL to create and populate the database.
-- Run a 'query.sql' script on MySQL for the solutions to the questions that were asked to answer.
+2. Run the `query.sql` script in MySQL to execute queries and view insights.

+---